Grand Street station (BMT Canarsie Line): Station layout

 This underground station has two side platforms with two tracks.
-The mosaic band on both platforms features greys along with aqua, orange, ochre, light blue and light green.
+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.
+The mosaic band on both platforms features greys along with aqua, orange, ochre, light blue, and light green.
 Near the south end of the station, there are gratings near the ceiling, with the tile band cut out to fit around them.
 A historically correct section of replacement tile can also be seen in this area.
 The name tablets read "GRAND ST." in serif font on a brown background, yellow inner border, and green outer border.
 There are no columns on the platforms since they are on a curve except for some blue i-beam ones at the center where fare control is.

+As part of the MTA Arts & Design program, an artwork titled Gratitudes off Grand, by Glendalys Medina, was installed in the station in 2023.
+It is composed of two mosaic-glass panels made by Miotto Mosaic Art Studios, each measuring 40 ft wide and placed on opposite platforms.
+The panel on the eastbound platform depicts various ethnicities who have lived in the Bushwick and East Williamsburg neighborhoods, including the native Lenape, Pan-Africans, Italians, Irish, Dominicans, and Puerto Ricans.
+The westbound platform's panels contain colored motifs, which represent places in the area during each of the four seasons.
+The colors of the artwork are inspired by Medina's strolls in the neighborhood surrounding the station, while the artwork itself features elements from several cultures, such as Latin American, Taíno, and hip hop culture.

 Exits

-Because of its proximity to street level due to cut-and-cover construction, there is no free transfer between directions and fare control is at platform level.
+Because of its proximity to street level due to cut-and-cover construction, there is no free transfer between directions, and fare control is at platform level.
 Both sides have a turnstile bank, token booth, and two staircases to the streets.
-The ones on the Manhattan-bound side go up to either eastern corners of Bushwick Avenue and Grand Street while the ones on the Canarsie-bound side go up to either western corners.
+The ones on the Manhattan-bound side go up to either eastern corners of Bushwick Avenue and Grand Street, while the ones on the Canarsie-bound side go up to either western corners.
+There are two elevators from street level to platform level.
+The elevator at the northwestern corner of Bushwick Avenue and Grand Street goes down to the eastbound platform, while that at the northeastern corner goes down to the westbound platform.